 Gardening is the way of the soul.
 Only by caring for that which grows can one grow themselves, as people.

-One thing we did not have in our ancestral home were tulips; they are not found in Japan, at least not easily.
+One thing we did not have in our ancestral home were tulips; they are not found in our region, at least not easily.
 They can be difficult to care for in certain seasons, so fortunately our neighbour knows a place where there are tulip bulbs for sale.
 Our test for the younger members of the family involves planting them out of season, forcing them to care for plants that are unlikely to grow.
 This teaches them patience, understanding, finesse, and also the value of failure.